 - Sensors – Cameras, lasers, GNSS, INS, encoders.

-- Robotics – robot design, navigation, path planning, computer vision, control, SLAM, localisation, multi-robot coordination, arm design and control, electrical design, actuation, motor controllers, mechanisms, cognitive learning, mechanical design, and docking systems.
+- Robotics – robot design, navigation, path planning, computer vision, control, SLAM, localisation, multi-robot coordination, arm design, trajectory control, electrical design, actuation, motor controllers, mechanisms, cognitive learning, mechanical design, docking systems.

 - Actuation – Linear and rotary actuators from a few to thousands of watts.